anoma/namada/documentation/specs/src/economics/public-goods-funding.md

     spent_amount: u64,
 }
 ```
 The spending cap amount here is different from the `spending_cap` float.
-This is an actual NAM value that is calculated through `spending_cap * PGF_VP.balance`
+This is an actual NAM value that is calculated through `spending_cap / 100 * PGF_VP.balance`In